SCIENCE & SPIRITUALITY

 A Holistic Approach.

 A lot of times, people think of therapy as only dealing with the mind or thinking that medicine is just dealing with the body.
 But we know from science that the mind and body are intrinsically linked.
 There’s this interplay between what we believe, how we think, what we say, the words we use, and how our bodies respond down to a cellular level.
 And in my experience as a therapist, I’ve seen that so many of our physical ailments are related to our thoughts and attitudes and our well-being and vice versa.
-So I think you can’t really approach medicine or mental health without the other and be truly effective.
+And, I've learned that therapy alone DOESN'T GO FAR ENOUGH to resolve, to heal.
+You can’t really approach health or mental health without the other and be truly effective.